The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 Robert Frost uses symbolism throughout the poem to convey deeper meanings.
 The wind symbolizes nature in its wild and untamed form.
 It represents raw energy and natural power that exists without artistic direction.
 “Song” symbolizes beauty, harmony, and artistic achievement.
 The transformation of the wind into song represents how human creativity shapes ordinary materials into meaningful art.
 The man in the poem symbolizes the artist or creator who guides and refines natural forces.
 His act of taking the wind into his mouth and releasing it “by measure” symbolizes discipline and artistic control.
 Through these symbols, Frost explains the creative process in a simple but powerful way.
 The poem suggests that nature alone is incomplete and reaches its highest form when combined with human imagination.

 Q3.
-Describe the transformation of the wind in the poem.
+Describe the transformation of the wind in the poem “The aim was song” by Robert Frost.

 Answer: